Nine years ago, when I first started homeschooling, I felt a little bit like a duck. A duck without any water on its back.

 Trying to be accepted into the big girls club and pretending that I gave a shit about Khan academy’s refund policy.

-And all the time wishing I was at home drinking a G&T in the garden with my cat that was still alive.
+And all the time, I wished I was at home drinking a G&T in the garden with my cat, who was still alive.

 Homeschooling mum